schel-d/melbpt-utils/TTBL.md

 ```

 Note that the 2:04am service will run each Tuesday-Friday morning despite being
-part of the Monday-Thursday timetable.
+part of the Monday-Thursday timetable, due to the `">"` prefixes.

 ## Complete example